chryss/pygaarst/doc/install.rst

 - netCDF4 (for reading and processing NetCDF files)

-**Please note** that installing the prerequisites may, depending on your configuration, require some thoughtful planning:
+**Please note** that installing the prerequisites may, depending on your configuration, require some planning:

 - Installing **Numpy** via ``pip`` will require a C and a Fortran 77 compiler to build the extension modules.
 A good alternative is to use `a binary distribution`_.
 The same is true for `Matplotlib`_.
-- **GDAL**, **pyproj**, **h5py**, **netCDF4** and **GEOS** (which is a prerequisite for shapely and the Basemap toolkit) require libraries to be installed before the Python bindings can be installed.
+- **GDAL**, **pyproj**, **h5py**, **python-hdf4**, **netCDF4** and **GEOS** (which is a prerequisite for shapely and the Basemap toolkit) require libraries to be installed before the Python bindings can be installed.
 The easiest way to do this in a consistent manner is often to use a package manager on GNU/Linux or OS X. For Windows, binary packages are available.
 - The **Basemap** toolkit for Matplotlib is a very large install.
 For Windows, a binary package is available.
 For GNU/Linux and OS X, it needs to be built from source.
 If you don't need to plot on maps, you don't need it!
-- In many cases, it may be easiest to install a complete scientific Python software package such as the Enthought Python Distribution or Anaconda.
-There is one exception to this: Pygaarst uses GDAL to access HDF-EOS (HDF4) files such as MODIS and ASTER L1B data and georeference files.
+- In many cases, it may be easiest to install a complete scientific Python software package such as the Enthought Python Distribution or Anaconda, or to use a package manager (on GNU/Linux or OS X) There is one exception to
+this: Pygaarst can use GDAL to access HDF-EOS (HDF4) files such as MODIS and ASTER L1B data and georeference files.
 GDAL is, however, not by default compiled with HDF4 support.
-On OS X, it is very difficult to install a GDAL with HDF4 support via either Homebrew or the Anaconda Python distribution.
-The `frameworks provided by kyngchaos`_, however, have the required support.
-I am not sure of the situation on Windows and GNU/Linux at this stage.
-If installing GDAL with HDF4 support is turing out to be too onerous, I may revisit the decision of using GDAL to access HDF-EOS files.
+On OS X, it is rather difficult to install a GDAL with HDF4 support via either Homebrew or the Anaconda Python distribution.
+The `frameworks provided by kyngchaos`_, while otherwise a sub-optimal way to provide the necessary environment, however, have the required support.

-To account for individual user preferences, dependencies are not listed in ``setup.py`` for automatic install.
+To account for individual user preferences, dependencies are listed in ``setup.py`` as optional (using the ``extras_required`` key) for automatic install.
 The ``requirements.txt`` file lists them, however, and can be used to install them via ``pip``.
+You may edit ``requirements.txt`` to comment out the optional dependencies you **know** you won't need.

 My personal installation flow, which works well on OS X is to: